vmware/container-service-extension/docs/cse3_0/RBAC.md

    * Right bundle for Tkg Cluster → `vmware:tkgcluster entitlement`
    * Right bundle for Native cluster → `cse:nativeCluster entitlement`
    * Five rights exist in each of the above right bundles.
-Note that any custom roles created with the below-mentioned rights need to at least have privileges of the pre-defined role of `vApp Author` in order to deploy native clusters.
+Note that any custom roles created with these rights need to at least have privileges of the pre-defined role of `vApp Author` in order to deploy native clusters.

 ### Sharing native clusters